TheLastBanana/BrawlBracket/README.md

 the 'watch' task has finished, this actually just means that the 'watch' task was successfully executed, so it should still be running.

-Alternatively, you can run `gulp all-dev`, which will update the web files without starting the watcher task.
+Alternatively, you can run `gulp deploy`, which will update the web files without starting the watcher task.

+To run in production mode, use `gulp --production`.
+This will combine and minify files, making them smaller but much harder to debug.

 ## Running
 Run `python wsgi.py` to start the development web server.
 It will be hosted at `localhost:5000`.